Thousands expected to march in New York to demand that Biden 'end fossil fuels'

 "And I just looked at them and I was like, How could you not dedicate your lives to stopping this?" she said.

-But the wave of youth climate protests subsided, stymied in part by the pandemic.
+But the wave of massive youth climate protests subsided, stymied in part by the pandemic.

 Now, four years later, protesters are again gathering in the city, and this time Mancini, now 16, is helping organize it.